jiyutake/web-css/README.md

-# web-css
+# Web-CSS
-Style sheets designed for consistency and amoled eye-candy.
+This repository is meant for me to store and manage CSS i made for websites i visit, aiming to give extra consistency between websites.